 Children thrive in environments where they know what their limits are and see rules being used consistently.
 They also learn quickly.
 That includes quickly grasping the fact that one parent is softer or that some rules apply with one parent and not the other.
 This can create extra tension between parents.

-Backing each other up is also part of protecting children from the negative effects of frequent and harsh conflict.
+Backing each other up is also part of protecting children from the downsides of conflict.
 This doesn’t mean agreeing just because it’s in the best interests of the child.
 It’s about showing children how you can respect and support each other, even when you have a difference of opinion.

 It might not always be possible to agree.
 Sometimes it’s worth agreeing to agree in front of children and postponing the discussion until later.